 You might quickly find yourself working with notebooks or RStudio in IBM Data Science Experience (DSX) and get to a point where you would like to access some databases that reside behind some firewall, for instance in your own company.
-Here is how you can make that possible using a dashDB local system deployed on-premises.
+Here is how you can make that possible using a Db2 Warehouse system deployed on-premises.

 You need a mechanism to tunnel a database connection across the firewall.
 The Bluemix Secure Gateway service provides a very easy solution for that.
 It allows you to set up a gateway client behind your firewall that maintains the tunneled connection to the service in Bluemix, which in turn exposes it to DSX as if it were a database in the cloud.

-Here is the entire end-to-end procedure to set up the secure tunnel to a dashDB Local deployment and use it in DSX.
+Here is the entire end-to-end procedure to set up the secure tunnel to a Db2 Warehouse deployment and use it in DSX.
 The same procedure can also be used with other on premise database and data warehouse systems such as DB2 LUW or BigSQL.